aws-samples/ecs-service-connect-yelb-sample-app/README.md

 1. `AWS_PROFILE`: Name of the AWS CLI profile you wish to use.
 If you do not provide a value `default` will be used.
 2. `AWS_DEFAULT_REGION`: Default Region where Cloud Formation Resources will be deployed.
 If you do not provide a value `us-west-2` will be used.
-3. `ENVIRONMENT_NAME`: Environment Name for ECS cluster.
+3. `ENVIRONMENT_NAME`: Environment Name for the Amazon ECS cluster.
 If you do not provide a value `ecs` will be used.
-4. `CLUSTER_NAME`: Desired ECS Cluster Name.
+4. `CLUSTER_NAME`: Desired Amazon ECS Cluster Name.
 If you do not provide a value `yelb-cluster` will be used.

 To use the setup script with all arguments in the `us-east-2` region, you would run the following command: